ics691E/project2.github.io/index.md

 Final Boss:
 <video width="1000" height="700" controls><source src="images/image5.mp4" type="video/mp4"></video>

+## Feedback

+- Implementing six fields and a final boss field is too time consuming as each field is like a new game.

+- Aiming and shooting without crosshair is very challenging and need a mouse.

+- Need improvements on teleports.
+Too many accidents on teleporting between fields.

 ## Team

 Archer's Quest is designed, implemented, and maintained by a team consisting of three members: